vardaasen/markravinet.github.io/exercise_2_denovo.md

 As you are no doubt aware by now, the morning session was lengthy and had a lot to take on board!
 Now that we are all more familiar with how referenced-based RAD-seq works, hopefully this next exercise will be a bit more straightforward.

 Our aim for this exercise is to do exactly the same as we did before - call variants from a RAD-seq dataset.
 Unlike before we will not map to a reference genome.
 Instead we will perform a _denovo_ assembly using the Stacks pipeline before calling SNPs and then outputting the data for genomic analysis.
-Like before, we will generate _F_~ST~ estimates for our variants and if time allows, we will also use a method to detect selection.
+Like before, we will generate _F_<sub>ST</sub> estimates for our variants and if time allows, we will also use a method to detect selection.

 For this analysis, we are going to work on a Nicuagaran cichlid species - _Amphilophus_ from a single site in a Nicuagaran crater lake.
 There are two species in this analysis, the thick lipped _A labiatus_ and the ancestral _A citronellus_.
 Our aim is to find SNPs under divergent selection between them.